-Everyone gets keyed up from time to time.
+In a normal world, everyone gets keyed up from time to time.
 It’s completely normal to stress out before a new client meeting or fret over how you’ll finish in your next 10k.
-But for more than 40 million Americans, chronic anxiety—like obsessive-compulsive disorder, post-traumatic stress syndrome, and social phobias—is the harsh, crippling reality of day-to-day life.
+But what about wondering if you’ll survive a pandemic or have a job in the next week.
+The world has never been stressed like it is now.
 So how can you beat back the demons and learn to chill out?
-Follow this hard-won advice from Daniel Smith, author of the memoir A Monkey Mind, whose own anxiety battles sent him to the men’s room every 30 minutes to staunch his sweat at his job as a fact-checker at The Atlantic, and came to an ugly head with his struggle to win back the love of his life after a panicked act of self-sabotage.
+Follow this hard-won advice from Daniel Smith, author of the memoir A Monkey Mind, whose own anxiety battles sent him to the men’s room every 30 minutes to collect himself.
 Coming from a guy who’s experienced the suffocating feeling of anxiety firsthand, his five real-world tricks will help you feel more calm.

 1. Identify your stress hang-up